 Defining the difference between needs vs. wants is an essential step when you are building a budget.
 And while this is usually a straightforward determination, there can be nuance between the two depending on your situation.

-On top of that, wants and needs together make up the total costs within your budget, and are where you need to focus if you are looking to save more money.
+On top of that, wants and needs together make up the total cost within your budget and are where you need to focus if you are looking to save more money.

 The Difference Between Needs vs. Wants

 Needs Definition: Needs include any costs that are necessary to stay alive and perform essential tasks.

 They are areas within your budget that you can cut back on, but you cannot completely cut these expenses out of your budget.
 For example, you’ll likely need a place to live, and while you could find a cheaper place to live to save money, you cannot completely cut your rent or mortgage payment from your budget (unless you move in with your parents or a friend).

 Examples of Needs:

 - Transportation (and related costs, like car insurance)